kidrek/OREOA/README.md

 The backend contains the following dockers :
 - Chainsaw
-- Elastic Stack (Elasticsearch / Kibana with dashboards & Logstash with pipelines)
+- Elastic Stack (Elasticsearch / Kibana with dashboards & Logstash with pipelines) without authentication
 - Hayabusa
 - KeepassXC to store Timesketch password
 - Plaso